python33r/ktor-examples/music-club/README.md

 then visit `http://0.0.0.0:8080/` to interact with the application.

+### Windows

+If you are using `cmd.exe` as your command shell, omit the `./` from the start of the commands shown above.

+If you are using Windows PowerShell, invoke Amper with `.\amper.bat` instead of `./amper`.

 ## Examining The Code

 ### Database

-Amper module `database` contains all of the code needed to connect to the databases used by the application, create the required database tables, and interact with those tables.
+Amper module `database` contains all the code needed to connect to the databases used by the application, create the required database tables, and interact with those tables.
 This library of code is used by the query demo and the server.

-`Tables.kt` defines the database schema.

-`Entities.kt` implements the object-relational mapping, providing entity classes for the tables defined in `Tables.kt`.

-`Connect.kt` specifies how to connect to the database.

-`Create.kt` contains functions that can be used to populate the database.
+The database schema is defined in `Artists.kt` and `Albums.kt`.
+The tables specified in these files are mapped into corresponding entities in `Artist.kt` and `Album.kt`.

+`MusicDatabase.kt` defines an object representing the Music Club database, and also provides code to populate the database with sample data.

-`Testing.kt` contains code for creating a simpler version of the database, for use in testing the application.
+`TestDatabase.kt` defines an object representing a smaller, simpler database, suitable for testing the web application.

 ### Query Demo